 The telephone number for International emergencies is 0044 1268 508 020.

-You should also inform the Purchasing Office of the loss as soon as practical and, if theft is suspected, the police (or the University's Security Services if lost from UEA).
+You should also inform the Procurement Office of the loss as soon as practical and, if theft is suspected, the police (or the University's Security Services if lost from UEA).

 Your Purchase Card is a valuable document and you must take care of it.
 When not in use it should be kept on your person or in a locked drawer or safe.
 You should not leave your Purchase Card with another member of staff nor give the details to anyone else.